 Contraptions Book Club

-The theme for the 2025 book club is Contraptionist History.
-We will read a set of history books selected to explore the thesis that the story of civilization 1200-1600 AD is best understood as the construction of the first civilization-scale machine.
+The theme for the 2026 book club is The Divergence Machine.
+We will read a set of books selected to explore the thesis that the story of civilization 1600-2000 is best understood as the emergence of a set of divergence mechanisms on the margins of the Modernity Machine we explored in 2025.
 Each book will be discussed during the last week of the corresponding month, in a dedicated chat thread.

 1. January: City of Fortune by Roger Crowley.
 Chat.